CPNI - the policy context

 To mark the second anniversary of the strategy the Cabinet Office have published a list of achievements against the objectives and a forward plan.

-You can view the full statement and other associated documents on the Cabinet Office website.
+You can view the full statement and other associated documents on gov.uk.

 5. National Risk Register

 The most significant emergencies that the United Kingdom and its citizens could face over the next five years are monitored by Government through the National Risk Assessment (NRA).
 This is a confidential assessment that is conducted annually, drawing on expertise from a wide range of departments and agencies of government.
 The National Risk Register (NRR) is the public version and the 2010 edition reflects the latest iteration of the National Risk Assessment.